Epidemic vs Pandemic

-"Epidemic" and "pandemic" are both used to describe widespread outbreaks of a disease but there are some subtle differences between the two words.
+Epidemic and pandemic are used to describe widespread outbreaks of a disease, but there are subtle differences between the two words.

 Comparison chart